Fabric Fibers

 Linen comes from the flax plant.

 Linen fabrics have a course, natural looking texture and a slight sheen.
-They're available
+They're available in various

-in various weights and weaves.
+weights and weaves.

-Linen is strong, absorbent, draws heat away from the body, and can withstand high
+Linen is strong, absorbent, draws heat away from the body, and can withstand high temperatures.
+It

-temperatures.
-It is also a smooth fiber that’s lint free.
+is also a smooth fiber that’s lint free.

 Linen tends to wrinkle easily unless treated with a special finish.
-It can also shrink and
+It can also shrink and soften if

 Since linen fabrics can shrink or soften if laundered, dry-cleaning is usually recommended.
+Iron linen

-Iron linen using a high temperature.
+using a high temperature.

 Silk